ynkzlk/getting_and_cleaning_data_course_project/README.md

 What I did: I did the first option (it was reasonable to do it like this, since they have the same data structure).
 Eventually we needed to create a full data set in the end, please look at Task 4.

+For more details, please have a look in the CodeBook.md

 ## What does the script do?

 The R script ```run_analysis.R``` will do the following: